pkp/pkp-docs/accessible-content/en/principles.md

     When producing a video, the need for audio descriptions can often be avoided by describing or presenting the visual content via spoken audio.
 For example instead of saying “click here and then here”, you can say “click File and then Save” thus conveying visual content through audio.

 -   **Sign language interpretation**.
 While closed captions or transcripts provide a suitable alternative for users with hearing disabilities who are comfortable reading written language, they may not be sufficient for deaf users who rely on sign language as their primary (or only) language of communication.
-In this case an alternative can be provided via sign language interpretation or other tools outlined in the [Accessibility for Sign Language users chapter](https://docs.google.com/document/d/123_T3cPljMGIHsKg2OG7t5HJX5fxmeRrVARWSNxWJdM/edit#heading=h.27oq969ne8sp).
+In this case an alternative can be provided via sign language interpretation or other tools outlined in the [Accessibility for Sign Language users section](#accessibility-for-sign-language-users).

 ### Accessible hyperlinks